FalahZKhan/Mind_Mapper/README.md

 # Mind Mapper

 A computational platform implementing two key algorithms: the Closest Pair Problem and Karatsuba Integer Multiplication.
-This project leverages Flask for the backend and Matplotlib for visualization, providing an interactive experience to explore the divide-and-conquer methodology.
+This project leverages Flask for the backend and Matplotlib and HTML CSS for visualization, providing an interactive experience to explore the divide-and-conquer methodology.

 ---